NicolasWent/Impostor-Craft-Tutorial/FeatureList.md

     - Joined by right clicking on a sign in game or using the test command
     - A new "zone" is pasted for the player
     - Player is teleported to the spawn of the task
+    - Inventory of player is replaced by the inventory of the task (or cleared if there is not inventory)
+    - Players can place any block that is in his inventory and break only the blocks that he has placed
     - If the player join a task during a game (and not during the test command):
         - A fake body is left behind him
         - The leave sign is working to leave the task before finishing it.
 It teleport the player back removing the fake body.